Dommcat/reading-notes/102/class5.md

 The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings.

 Source: <https://meyerweb.com/eric/tools/css/reset/>

+## Things I want to know more about

+Moving stuff around or floats
+RGB colors